To and Through Data Methodology

 DATA EXCLUSIONS

-For the purposes of this analysis, our universe of schools was any New York State public school that reported graduates for the 2011-12, 2012-13, or 2013-14 school year according to the NYSED’s Public School Enrollment Data Archive and/or public schools that were included in HESC’s TAP recipient data and were successfully matched to a NYSED BEDS code based on NCES name and/or code.
+For the purposes of this analysis, our universe of schools was any New York State public school that reported graduates for the 2016-17 school year according to the NYSED’s Public School Enrollment Data Archive and/or public schools that were included in HESC’s TAP recipient data and were successfully matched to a NYSED BEDS code based on NCES name and/or code.

-For the 2012-13 analysis, the total public school universe was 1,242 schools with at least one student enrolled in Grade 12 that were found in the NYSED Public School Enrollment Data Archive.
-Of those 1,242 schools, 1,119 (90%) were also found in our data set and included in our analysis.
-The following schools were excluded from the analysis:
+For the 2016-17 analysis, the total public school universe was 1,251 schools with at least one student enrolled in Grade 12 that were found in the NYSED Public School Enrollment Data Archive.
+Schools that are no longer open in the 2023-2024 school year, that had fewer than 10 graduates enrolled in a postsecondary program, or did not report high school graduation data were excluded.
+Of those 1,251 schools, 975 (78%) were found in our data set and included in our analysis.